 do_something_recursive (flag);

-Note that the only difference between the Good and Bad examples is that the recursion flag will change value and cause the recursive to return.
+Note that the only difference between the Good and Bad examples is that the recursion flag will change value and cause the recursive call to return.

 (good code)